-To support this effort, the Department has launched an informational campaign.
-Similar to our approach with HFMD, we've shared key messages through Government House press briefings, our own press conference, and multiple radio interviews.
-We've also produced a public service announcement (PSA) that will be broadcast at air and seaports, as well as on local radio.
-A broader social media campaign will soon launch across various platforms.
-Additionally, we are developing a short video to be distributed to the Departments of Education and Human Services for use with parents and staff in schools across the territory.
+To begin combating the potential of measles in our territory, we have launched an information campaign.
+Similar to our efforts with HFMD, we have shared information during the Government House press briefings, during our press conference, and in radio interviews.
+The department has also produced an announcement to be aired at air and seaports, a PSA for radio and will soon begin a social media campaign across various platforms.
+We also plan to produce a short video to be shared with the departments of Education and Human Services for distribution to parents and staff at schools territory wide.

-Additionally, the department's Immunization Program working with our Maternal Child Health Division is in the process of distributing letters, signed by me, urging parents with an approved vaccination exemption to vaccinate their children now as measles outbreaks continue to rapidly spread across the US.
+Additionally, the department's Immunization Program working with our Maternal Child Health Division will distribute a letter, signed by me, urging parents with an approved vaccination exemption to vaccinate their children now as measles outbreaks continue to rapidly spread across the US.
 It emphasizes the efficacy of the MMR vaccine and reminds them that measles can have long-lasting serious implications for an unvaccinated child and may even lead to death.

-5 Finally, we are planning vaccination drives for our upcoming USVI Health and Wellness Fair set 6 for the first two weeks of June.
+Finally, we are planning vaccination drives for our upcoming USVI Health and Wellness Fair setfor the first two weeks of June.